 All applicants are required to complete the core set of application materials; however, non-US applicants have additional application requirements and instructions, which are described below.

-International students who require an F-1 visa, who are not already studying in the U.S., and are eligible for a transfer MUST apply by the Round 2 deadline (Jan.
-29, 2016) to ensure sufficient time for visa processing.
-All other international students are strongly encouraged to apply by the Round 2 deadline.
+International students who require an F-1 visa, who are not already studying in the U.S., and are eligible for a transfer MUST apply by the Round 3 deadline (March 1, 2016).
+Admitted students in this round will need to begin the visa process quickly to ensure they receive their visa in time for the start of the program.

 - Transcripts and academic records must be in English.